Wednesday, March 26, 2008

 all.
 Pack them immediately for lunch, so they’re ready to take

-37. Don’t buy junk food (or buy as little as possible).
+the next morning. - Don’t buy junk food (or buy as little as possible).

 Junk food not only costs a lot of money for about zero nutrition, but